Anglo-Spanish War (1585–1604): English Armada

-Because this mission was floated as a joint stock company, Drake had investors to satisfy, so, rather than adhere to the Queen's orders, he bypassed Santander in favor of what he did best; seek plunder, booty and financial rewards.
-He started by making a surprise landing at Coruña on May 4 where the lower town was captured and plundered, and a number of merchant ships were seized.
+Because this mission was floated as a joint stock company, Drake had investors to satisfy, so, rather than adhere to the Queen's orders, he bypassed Santander in favor of seeking plunder, booty and financial rewards.
+He started by making a surprise landing at Coruña on 4 May where the lower town was captured and plundered, and a number of merchant ships were seized.
 Norris then won a modest victory over a Spanish relief militia force at Puente del Burgo.
 When the English pressed the attack on the citadel, however, they were repulsed with heavy casualties.
 In addition, a number of English ships were captured by Spanish naval forces.

-Two-weeks later, having failed to capture Coruña, the English departed and sailed towards Lisbon landing on May 26, but owing to poor organisation (they had very few siege guns), lack of co-ordination and starvation the invading force also failed to take Lisbon.
+Two-weeks later, having failed to capture Coruña, the English departed and sailed towards Lisbon, landing on 26 May, but owing to poor organisation (they had very few siege guns), lack of co-ordination and starvation, the invading force also failed to take Lisbon.
 The expected uprising by the Portuguese loyal to Crato never materialized.
-With Portuguese and Spanish reinforcements arriving the English were forced to retreat and sailed North, tossing the dead overboard by the hundred along the way, where Drake sacked and burned Vigo.
-Young William Fenner who had come from England with 17 supply ships commanded by Captain Cross was separated from the fleet after a storm and found himself heading toward the archipelago of Madeira, ultimately anchoring in Porto Santo where, the next day, seven more English vessels joined him.
+With Portuguese and Spanish reinforcements arriving, the English were forced to retreat; they sailed north – tossing the dead overboard by the hundred along the way – where Drake sacked and burned Vigo.
+Young William Fenner, who had come from England with 17 supply ships commanded by Captain Cross, was separated from the fleet after a storm and found himself heading toward the archipelago of Madeira, ultimately anchoring in Porto Santo where, the next day, seven more English vessels joined him.
 They took the island and resupplied themselves over the next two days.
 Unable to find the rest of the fleet, they set sail for England.
-Drake attempted to sail towards the Azores but couldn't tack against the prevailing wind.
+Drake attempted to sail towards the Azores, but could not tack against the prevailing wind.
 In the face of increasing sickness and deaths, he abandoned the venture and limped back to Plymouth with Captain Diego de Aramburu's flotilla of zabras harassing him nearly the entire way.

-None of the objectives were achieved and the opportunity to strike a decisive blow against the weakened Spanish Navy was lost.
-The expedition depleted the financial resources of England's treasury, which had been carefully restored during the long reign of Elizabeth I, and its failure was so embarrassing that, even today, England barely acknowledges it ever happened.
-Through this lost opportunity, Philip was able revive his navy the very next year, sending 37 ships with 6,420 men to Brittany where they established a base of operations on the Blavet river.
+None of the objectives were achieved and the opportunity to strike a decisive blow against the weakened Spanish navy was lost.
+The expedition depleted the financial resources of England's treasury, which had been carefully restored during the long reign of Elizabeth I. Its failure was so impactful that even today England scarcely acknowledges it ever happened.
+Through this lost opportunity, Philip was able to revive his navy the very next year, sending 37 ships with 6,420 men to Brittany where they established a base of operations on the Blavet river.
 The English and Dutch ultimately failed to disrupt the various fleets of the Indies despite the great number of military personnel mobilized every year.
 Thus, Spain remained the predominant power in Europe for several decades.